joinpursuit/Pursuit-Core-Web/full-stack-express/intro-to-sql-part-1/README.md

 ## Getting Started

-You should have already downloaded Postgres at the start of this course.
+You should have already downloaded PostgreSQL at the start of this course.
 [Pursuit Core Environment Set Up](https://github.com/joinpursuit/Pursuit-Core-Web/blob/master/fundamentals/local_environment/README.md#postgresql)

 It should already be running and you should see an icon of an elephant in your Mac's bar